astuanax/funmatrix/README.md

 ## Docs

-The documentation is done using jsdocs and can be found in the /docs folder or at the url [https://astuanax.github.io/funmatrix/](https://astuanax.github.io/funmatrix/)
+The documentation can be found in the /docs folder or at the url [https://astuanax.github.io/funmatrix/](https://astuanax.github.io/funmatrix/)
+Or a json format of the docs: docs.json

+Generate docs using:  ```npm run jsdocs```

 ## Install funmatrix.js

 ```$ npm install @astuanax/funmatrix --save```

-## Example
+## Getting started

 ```
 // Create matrix